jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_grid_fragmentedindexes.md

 * Minimum Size - default 10MB = 1280 pages
 * Minimum operations - minimum number of either scan or update operations - default 5

-### How to customize the criteria for the default collection
+### How to customize the schedule and criteria for the default collection
+To customize the collection schedule for the default collection, use the Spotlight Client.
+Click **Configure \| Scheduling** select the connection and customize the **Fragmentation by Index** schedule.

 To customize the criteria used to collect the data (as it is collected automatically once a day) use the Connection Tag property.

 1. From the Spotlight Client, click **Configure \| Connections**.